|Email to Instructors||

 Students who cannot make the fixed Makeup Quiz date, must provide valid excusable absence to their TA within 3 days of the missed date.
 The TA will check the validity and then make available another time for sitting this makeup.
 We expect very few students to fall in this category.

-Homework is based on the MasteringPhysics online homework system and assignments are due Mondays at 12 noon ET (see schedule).
+Homework provides students with graded practice applying the concepts learned the previous week and develop both qualitative and quantitative reasoning skills.
+It is based on the MasteringPhysics online homework system and assignments are due Mondays at 12 noon ET (see schedule).
 Each student gets a unique set of numbers for each problem.
-Because of the length of time each homework set is available, there are no extensions on the homework.
+Because of the length of time each homework set is available, and since the homework solutions are released immediately after the deadline to provide students high quality feedback, there are no extensions on the homework.
 You are strongly encouraged to start entering your answers well ahead of the deadline to avoid possible technical problems that might occur on the day the homework is due.
 If an unforeseen technical difficulty like a down internet connection or computer virus causes you to miss the deadline, you will not receive credit for the unfinished work.

 Please note: Scores do not sync immediately with Canvas.
 Weekly homework scores are synced to Canvas a few days after the homework deadline has passed.

 Homework and academic honesty: While we encourage students to discuss homework problems with one another, we regard it as a breach of academic honesty to get homework solutions or algorithms external sources, including websites or companies that give away or sell such solutions or algorithms (this is stated explicitly in our course Academic Honesty policy found below).

 Discussion Section Participation Bonus